France's EDF, GE to co-build reactors for huge Indian nuclear plant

-NEW DELHI, June 26 (Reuters) - GE and French utility EDF have agreed to team to build six reactors for a nuclear power project in western India, which is due to be the world’s biggest when finished.
+NEW DELHI (Reuters) - GE and French utility EDF have agreed to team to build six reactors for a nuclear power project in western India, which is due to be the world’s biggest when finished.

 India is building nuclear power stations to meet the growing energy demands of its increasingly urban population and to shift away from environmentally-damaging coal-fired electricity.